 if you have aortic valve stenosis or aortic valve regurgitation.

-- In aortic stenosis, the valve is unable to open fully.
-This means less blood is able
+In aortic stenosis, the valve can't open fully.
+This means less blood is able to exit

 instead of moving out to the rest of the body.